czymara/czymara.github.io/_pages/pubs/czymara_etal_2022_jems.md

 Outreach
 ------
-- In the top XX% of all research outputs scored by [Altmetric](https://routledge.altmetric.com/details/134134587)
+- In the top 25% of all research outputs scored by [Altmetric](https://routledge.altmetric.com/details/134134587)